 - Percent is used in various calculations around capacity and is driven by the resource’s calendar.
 Typically, you see Percent in Capacity & Demand, Resource Workbench, and Resource Planning report sources, though it may be in other report sources.

-- FTE is an organization-wide value set in Admin that is used in various calculations around capacity and is driven by no calendar.
+- FTE is an organization-wide value set in Admin that is used in various calculations around capacity.
+It considers a working day to be any day between Monday - Friday, and is driven by no calendar.
 Typically, you see FTE in Capacity & Demand and Resource Planning report sources, though it may be in other report sources.

 Below is an example project with staffing and the outputs in Capacity & Demand as well as the Resource Workbench.

 For this example, one full-time resource and one part-time resource are allocated to the project.
 The project calendar is set to a 40-hour work week (Monday - Friday, 8 hours/day):